amykwray/quicR/README.md

 threshold_t1
 ```

-### Plot fluorescence data with the threshold of your choice:
+### Plot fluorescence data with the threshold of your choice.
+You may change the threshold you want to plot by adjusting the "annotate" parameter.

 ```{r echo=TRUE}
 raw_fluor_plot<-ggplot(aes(x=as.integer(timepoint), y=raw_fluor, color=as.factor(type), lty=as.factor(concentration)), data=df_melt)+